Program-specific information

 The MPEG-2 specification does not specify the format of the CAT and NIT.

 PSI is carried in the form of a table structure.
-Each table structure is broken into sections.
+Each table structure is broken into sections, although some tables like a PMT cannot have more than one section.
 Each section can span multiple transport stream packets.
-On the other hand, a transport stream packet can also contain multiple sections with same PID.
+On the other hand, although this is uncommon, a transport stream packet or set of packets under the same PID can contain multiple sections belonging to different tables.
 Adaptation field also occurs in TS packets carrying PSI data.
 The PSI data will never be scrambled so that the decoder at the receiving end can easily identify the properties of the stream.

-The sections comprising the PAT and CAT tables are associated with predefined PIDs (Packet Identifier) as explained in their respective descriptions below.
-There may be multiple independent PMT sections in a stream; each section is given a unique user-defined PID and maps a program number to the metadata describing that program and the streams within it.
-PMT section PIDs are defined in the PAT, and are the only PIDs defined there.
+The sections comprising the PAT and CAT tables are associated with predefined PIDs (Packet Identifier) and table IDs as explained in their respective descriptions below.
+There may be multiple independent PMTs in a stream, one for each program.
+Each PMT is given a unique user-defined PID and maps a program number to the metadata describing that program and the streams within it.
+PMT PIDs are defined in the PAT, and are the only PIDs defined there.
 The streams themselves are contained in PES packets with user-defined PIDs specified in the PMT.